-Do not lock the battery compartment until you have installed the battery and tested the battery back-up.
+Do not lock the battery compartment until you have activated the battery and tested the battery back-up.

-1. Push and hold Test/Silence button until the alarm sounds: 3 beeps, pause, 3 beeps, pause.
+- Activate the battery back-up by removing the "Pull to Activate Battery Back-Up" tab. - 2.
+Push and hold test button until the alarm sounds: 3 beeps, pause, 3 beeps, pause.